pitt-miskov-zivanov-lab/VIOLIN/README.md

    ```

 ## Tutorial
 This section briefly describes the inputs and outputs of VIOLIN, as well as how to use it via a Jupyter Notebook.
 All tutorial examples are located in the `examples` folder.
-The binder also provides an online runtime environment to run VIOLIN.
+The Binder notebook also provides an online runtime environment to run VIOLIN.

 VIOLIN I/O follows [BioRECIPE](https://melody-biorecipe.readthedocs.io/en/latest/) format standards to structure the inputs and outputs: